5 Things I’ve Learned About Running a B2C Business

 I was listening to a podcast the other day when I heard them quote the phrase “next level, new devils.”
 This is so true.
 100%

 Every time I have reached a milestone or accomplished a goal, I have faced new challenges.
 And the scary thing is I am not yet nearly where I want to be!
-I’m still seeking help in many ways and figuring out how to grow music therapy in the our community and overcome the challenges that present themselves.
+I’m still seeking help in many ways and figuring out how to grow music therapy in our community and overcome the challenges that present themselves.

 A Note of Encouragement

 The path of growing our B2C business has been a slow and steady journey.
 Progress happens by taking small steps over time.
 Which of course frustrates me because I love for things to happen with the snap of a finger!
-But alas, patiences and persistence is the name of this game.
+But alas, patience and persistence is the name of this game.

 Keep on keeping on, fellow music therapist!
 If you are still reading, I am grateful.
 I know this is a bit of a departure from the usual Music Therapy Kids topics but these lessons are a part of me and my journey as a music therapy business owner working with children and their families.

 Can you relate?
 I would love to hear from you.
-You can reach me directly at email@example.com.
+You can reach me directly at [email protected].